-Our mission is to educate and promote the healing properties of hemp that support agricultural and sustainable economic lifestyles while healing both the earth’s land and our physical bodies.
+Our mission is to educate and promote the healing properties of hemp and horses that support agricultural and sustainable economic lifestyles while healing both the earth’s land and our physical bodies.

 Sustaining Agricultural, Economic and Healing Lifestyle within Cultural Communities.

 Founder/Mother/Medicine Woman of WENS